sagelin2023/Studex/README.md

 ## Overview

 **Studex** is a student-first marketplace built for the Virginia Tech community.
 It supports:
-- Secure user authentication (email/password + OAuth if enabled)
+- Secure user authentication (email/password)
 - Listings with images, categories, and pricing
 - Real-time data storage and retrieval with Supabase
 - Clean, fast UI powered by **React + Vite** and **Tailwind CSS**